Monash-FIT3170/2025W2-FindingNibbles/README.md

   - Continuous Integration with automated formatting checks, linting, and testing
   - Continuous Deployment to the production environment
   - Code quality checks and linting
-  - For frontend deployment, we followed this guide [here](https://medium.com/@colonal/automating-flutter-builds-and-releases-with-github-actions-77ccf4a1ccdd).
+  - For frontend deployment, we followed this guide[here](https://medium.com/@colonal/automating-flutter-builds-and-releases-with-github-actions-77ccf4a1ccdd).
   - The base-64 encoded keystore for frontend deploy is included in the GitHub repository's secrets, and a backup is stored on one of the contributors' laptop.
 - **Manual Deployments**: Use this as a backup to GitHub actions if the pipeline is ffailing.
-  - You can find a video guide on how to deploy the backend [here](https://drive.google.com/file/d/19m-NTtxg_W-4Dw40WJ4UpveQXae9S_FS/view?usp=drive_link)
+  - You can find a video guide on how to deploy the backend[here](https://drive.google.com/file/d/19m-NTtxg_W-4Dw40WJ4UpveQXae9S_FS/view?usp=drive_link)

 ### AI/ML